chonsukp/feb24-t3a2-full-stack-app-part-a/README.md

 ## R2 - Dataflow Diagram
 Context Level 0 Diagram:

-The diagram below provides an high-level overview of the interaction within the MatchMyMovies app.
-It shows the user making requests (e.g., selecting genres, getting recommendations), which are processed by the app.
-The app then communicates with the movie API to retrieve relevant data, which is then displayed to the user.
+The diagrams below shows the interaction within the MatchMyMovies app.
+The user starts by selecting genres or options, which are sent to the Frontend (React).
+The frontend then sends an HTTP request to the Backend (Node.js + Express).
+The backend processes the request by fetching the necessary data from the Movie API.
+Once the data is retrieved, the Movie API returns the movie information to the backend, which then responds to the frontend.
+The frontend displays the movie list to the user.

+If the user clicks on a movie to get more details, the Frontend sends a request to the Backend.
+The backend again interacts with the Movie API to fetch the movie details.
+The Movie API returns the details to the backend, which in turn sends the data back to the frontend for display to the user.

+In addition to handling user requests, the Backend also caches popular requests and stores analytics data in the Database (MongoDB).
+This helps improve the efficiency of the application by reducing redundant calls to the external movie API and providing data for analysis.

 ![Context Dataflow](docs/digrams/dataflow-diagram-0.png)

 Detailed Level 1 Diagram:

-This detailed diagram below breakdowns the MatchMyMovies app showing the internal processes and how data moves between the User, Frontend (React), Backend (Node.js + Express), Movie API, and Database (MongoDB).
-The user interacts with the frontend, which sends requests to the backend.
-The backend then fetches data from the movie API and responds to the frontend.
-The backend also caches popular requests and stores analytics in the database.

 ![Context Dataflow](docs/digrams/dataflow-diagram-1.png)